Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency: Experiments

 In answer-choice accuracy, \halufuzz achieved the best performance---reaching $\sim$76\% accuracy, up +5.6\% for Claude 4 Sonnet and +12.6\% for Llama 4 Maverick.
 For full response accuracy, \halufuzz outperformed the next best baseline (SelfCheckGPT) by around 9-15\% for RAG-based judging and 7-9\% for \halufuzz-based judge.

 These results demonstrate that \halufuzz's combination of cross-model sampling, fine-grained error detection, and targeted correction offers superior hallucination mitigation compared to existing approaches.
 The system is particularly effective at improving full response factuality, as evidenced by the substantial gains in RAG-based and \halufuzz-based judging metrics.
-The effectiveness across different model families (Claude and Llama) highlights \halufuzz's model-agnostic design, making it a versatile solution for production environments with diverse LLM deployments.
+The effectiveness across different model families (Claude and Llama) highlights \halufuzz's model-agnostic design, making it a versatile solution for production environments.

-Notably, while techniques like Self-Consistency and Best-of-N offer modest improvements in answer accuracy (2-3\%), they often fail to meaningfully improve full response factuality.
+Notably, while Self-Consistency and Best-of-N offer modest improvements in answer-choice accuracy (2-3\%), they often fail to meaningfully improve full response factuality.
 This underscores the limitations of approaches that don't explicitly target hallucinations at a fine-grained level.